Bridging Binarization: Causal Inference with Dichotomized Continuous Exposures: Methods

+We denote the data generating distribution as $P_0$ for the observed data $O$.
+Assume that $O_1,...,O_n$ are $n$ i.i.d. draws of $O \sim P_0$.
 Let our statistical target parameter $\Psi: \mathcal{M} \rightarrow \mathbb{R}$ be a mapping from our statistical model to the parameter space (in this case, real line).
-Then, our target parameter can be thought of as a function of different distributions where $\Psi(P_0)$ gives us our true estimand of interest.
+Then, the estimand can be thought of as a function of different distributions where $\Psi(P_0)$ gives us our true estimand of interest.

 Each set of observed values $\{O_1, ..., O_n\}$ can be fully described using an empirical probability distribution $P_n$ that puts point mass $\frac{1}{n}$ at each observation $O_i$.
 Each draw from $P_0$ generates a new $P_n$; therefore, $P_n$ is also a random distribution.
 We can now define our statistical estimator $\hat{\Psi}(P_n)$ as a function of our observed data that maps to the parameter space $\mathbb{R}$.
 Since $P_n$ is random, $\hat{\Psi}(P_n)$ is also random, meaning that each set of observed data $\{O_1, ..., O_n\}$ can correspond to a different value of the estimator.